b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 sco(s1)
 ```

-Again, it appears that we managed to improve our model at a cost of slightly
+Again, it appears that we managed to improve our model's prediction power at a
+cost of slightly more difficult interpretation (go ahead examine the output
-more difficult interpretation (`~Income + Temp + TempDiff` vs. `Income + Temp`).
+tables for `Income + Temp + TempDiff` vs. `Income + Temp` and explain to
-This is usually the case, the less straightforward the model, the less intuitive
+yourself how each variable influences the value of `Cons`).
+This is usually the
+case, the less straightforward the model, the less intuitive is its
-is its interpretation.
+interpretation.

 At a very long last we may check how our `getMinAdeqMod` will behave when there
 are no meaningful explanatory variables.